Mundham: Robert Shirley, 13th Earl Ferrers

+George William Lemon

+The Reverend George William Lemon (1726 - 4 October 1797) was the author of an early etymological dictionary of the English language, published in 1783.
+Lemon graduated from Queens' College, Cambridge, in 1748.
+He was Rector of Geytonthorpe, Vicar of East Walton, Norfolk from 1755, and master of Norwich School from 1769 to 1778.
+He also held the living of Mundham St Peter and St Ethelbert, and also Seething, however he was never instituted to them.
+Lemon married Elizabeth Young (1735 – 1804) on 31 May 1760.
+Both are buried in East Walton.

 St Ethelbert's Church

 St Ethelbert's Church is a grade II listed, ruined Anglican church, which was originally Catholic, but became an Anglican church during the English reformation, when Mundham split into two different villages in the 12/13th century, it was built for use by the newly created Mundham Parva, and although Mundham reunified in 1454, St Ethelbert's church was not made redundant until 1749, almost 300 years later.
 It was not well recorded until well into the 13th century, and its rectors date from 1305 until it closed.
 Located near the centre of Mundham, the ruins of St Ethelbert's church are hidden by a small wooded copse, the edge of the graveyard is marked by the ground sloping away, then there are three pillars of flint and stone topped by elder, two of which form the east wall, either side of a window, while the third forms part of the north wall, these are the remains of the chancel.
 There are surviving blocks of stone in the former east window outline, and a putlog hole to the right of it.